kite-sdk/kite-docs/Schema-Evolution.md

 ## Adding Fields to a Dataset

 You can add fields to a dataset's schema, provided the the schema is compatible with the existing data.
 If you do so, you must define a default value for the fields you add to the dataset schema.
-As records are added to the datastore, Kite inserts the default values in the extended fields.

-## Maintaining Compatibility
+New data that includes the field will be populated normally.
+Records that do not include the field are populated with the default you provide.

+## Reading with Different Schemas

+You can have a schema that reads fewer fields than are defined by the schema used to write a dataset, provided that the field definitions in the reader schema are compatible with the chosen fields in the writer schema.
+This is useful when the writer schema provides more fields than are needed for the business case supported by the reader schema.

 Kite ensures that each change to a schema is compatible with the last version of the schema.
 Older data can always be read by the current schema.